jensstigaard/vmix-function-list/README.md

 [![package json version](https://img.shields.io/github/package-json/v/jensstigaard/vmix-function-list.svg)](https://www.github/jensstigaard/vmix-function-list)
 [![npm version](https://badge.fury.io/js/vmix-function-list.svg)](https://www.npmjs.com/package/vmix-function-list)

 The version number of this repository reflects which version number of vMix the repository is updated for.

-When a new patch is released to vMix, it is the plan that I check through the help files (and/or vMix itself) for whether new functions has been added to the vMix API, and this function list will be updated accordingly.
+When a new patch or version is released to vMix, it is the plan that I check through the help files (and/or vMix itself) for whether new functions has been added to the vMix API, and this function list will be updated accordingly.

 ## Methods
 `.all()` - Returns a complete list of available functions in the vMix API.